Conservation and restoration of bone, horn, and antler objects: Bone

 Bone, which has a very similar chemical make-up to ivory, consists of inorganic materials which provide strength and rigidity and organic components that provide the capacity for growth and repair.
 Unlike ivory, which has no marrow or blood vessel system, bone has a spongy central portion of marrow from which extend tiny blood vessels; bone is therefore highly porous.
 Bone is also made of both mineral and carbon-based materials; the mineral-based are calcium, phosphorus, and fluoride; the carbon-based is the protein ossein.
-Bone also includes the mineral hydroxyapatite, “A calcium phosphate mineral which forms a hard outer covering over the collagen and protein matrix,” or organic material.
+Bone also includes the mineral hydroxyapatite, "A calcium phosphate mineral which forms a hard outer covering over the collagen and protein matrix," or organic material.

 Bone housed in museum collections come from many different sources; mammals, fish, birds, and in rare cases humans may all be included in a museum's collection.
 Bones in these collections can come in many shapes and sizes.
 It can be used in its natural form or polished with sand and other abrasives to create a smooth, glossy surface.
 It may also undergo a burning process, which gives it a blue-black to whitish-gray color.

 Bones of all kinds have been used to create many different objects throughout history, from tools such as hammers and fishhooks to weapons such as spears, arrows, and harpoon points, or other items, such as pendants, hairpins, gaming pieces, musical instruments, and ceremonial objects.

 Antler

 Antler, a modified form of bone, grows out of the skull bones of certain species of animals, such as deer, and is typically shed once a year.
-It consists of a thick layer of compact bone, an inner section of spongy bone, and internal blood vessels that are less and more irregular than the ones present in bone.
+It consists of a thick layer of compact bone, an inner section of spongy bone, and internal blood vessels that are fewer in number and more irregular than the ones present in bone.
 Antler is denser and heavier than skeletal bone and differs from skeletal bone in its external appearance.
 Skeletal bone is usually smooth except for areas of attachment to muscles, tendons, and ligaments, while antler generally has raised bumps and protrusions across the surface.

 Similarly to bone, antler may be used in its natural form, polished with abrasives for a glossy surface, and treated with a burning process for a charred finish and color.
 Antler has been used for numerous objects throughout history including tools such as hammer batons, knife handles, pressure flakers, and conical arrow points.